Isaac blesses Jacob

-Rebekah had no love for the pagan women hovering around her sons.
-They were bad news, and she was rightly concerned.
+Rebekah has no love for the women hovering around her sons, and she was rightly concerned.

 THE 500 MILE HIKE

-At the time of Jacob, it was an empty spot, of importance only because Abraham, years before, had built an altar there, after God had called him (Genesis 12: 8).
-It’s doubtful that Abraham’s altar was still around.
+At the time of Jacob, it was important only because Abraham built an altar after God called him (Genesis 12: 8).
+It’s doubtful the altar was still around.

-But learning how to wield such power will take the young man into a journey of maturity, where pain will be God’s helper, encouraging Jacob to leave behind man made schemes.
+Learning how to wield the power of Abraham’s blessing will take young Jacob on a journey toward maturity, where pain will be God’s helper in beating out of him man-made schemes.

 Jacob woke up and shares a laughable thought, “Surely God was in this place and I did not know it.”
 He took the stone he slept on, made it the base of a pillar, and poured oil over it.

 In a laughable move, Jacob’s response to God is a certain attempt to cut a deal with him.
 “If God will,” is what he says, “Be with me and keep me…then the Lord will be my God.”
 His words, however well intended, run contrary to the nature of God’s most abundant resource.
 Grace patiently waits for every opportunity to run to the lowest place in our lives, like water it cannot help but move through every obstacle in its path until grace saturates and waters our lowliness.
 Jacob had not earned the sacred promise on his life nor the sweet revelation of angels dancing, yet he speaks to God ignorantly and carnally.
 Instead of thankfulness, he speaks of entitlement.